 At 3 p.m. at Granville Gude Park, the parks and recreation department will host numerous free games and activities for the family including a giant rainbow parachute, corn hole, and bubbles.
 These events kick off with the raising of the flag and the national anthem.

-The field activities conclude at 5 p.m., ushering in the start of the music entertainment.
-The 2018 headliner band is Oracle.
+Registration for the hot dog eating contest is at 3:30 p.m., with the competition kicking off at 4 p.m.
+The field activities conclude at 5 p.m., ushering in the start of the music entertainment featuring the headliner band Oracle.

 The fireworks display begins about 9:15 p.m. on Laurel Lake and Granville Gude Park.
 It is a 35-minute display accompanied by patriotic music.